hildavanderheide/100-days-of-code/log.md

 ### Day 1: January 29th, 2019
 Been fiddling around with setting up the database for my Django project, aim to use MySQL instead of SQLite.
 Have much more experience with TSQL so it's a tour of minor discoveries so far :)

+### Day 2: January 30th, 2019
+Spent some time on setting up Git Desktop, looks nice.
+First time I'm doing a larger project on macOS so still getting used to the in ins/outs.
+Also did some troubleshooting on the Django/MySQL connector, didnt work out of the box with mysqlclient.